Jacky040124/cursor-photobooth/README.md

 1. Allow camera access when prompted
 2. Click the shutter button to capture a photo
 3. Drag polaroids around the desk
-4. Click "Add to Gallery" to share publicly
-5. Click "Email" to send via email
+4. Click "Email" to send via email
-6. Click "View Gallery" to see all shared photos
-7. Click "Download" to save your collage
+5. Click "Download" to save your collage

 ## Project Structure